 The model uses the concept of zones to subdivide an Enterprise (IT) and ICS (OT) network into logical segments comprised of systems that perform similar functions or have similar requirements.
 (Source: SANS Institute)

 If you’re in OT, how many times have you heard that “IT thinks” they can solve “the security issue” in the plant?
 If you’re in IT, how many times have you worried about cyber threats and risks coming into relatively flat ICS networks, and yet offers to assist are not welcome?

 The different priorities IT and OT each have are a key point as to why conflicts arise so easily between the two groups.
 The figure below is the classic CIA Triad, which helps to show how the two functions’ security priorities are inverse.
-And let’s not overlook that IT doesn’t even factor plant or employee physical safety in, except where physical access systems are under their domain.
+Also, let’s not overlook that IT doesn’t even factor plant or employee physical safety in, except where physical access systems are under their domain.

 IT’s top priority is to protect the data.
 OT’s priority, however, is to protect the availability and integrity of the process with security (confidentiality) coming last.